rust-lang/rfcs/text/0000-inline-asm.md

 The exact assembly code syntax is target-specific and opaque to the compiler except for the way operands are substituted into the template string to form the code passed to the assembler.

 The 4 targets specified in this RFC (x86, ARM, AArch64, RISC-V) all use the assembly code syntax of the GNU assembler (GAS).
-On x86, the `.intel_syntax noprefix` mode of GAS is used.
+On x86, the `.intel_syntax noprefix` mode of GAS is used by default.
 On ARM, the `.syntax unified` mode is used.
 These targets impose an additional restriction on the assembly code: any assembler state (e.g. the current section which can be changed with `.section`) must be restored to its original value at the end of the asm string.
 Assembly code that does not conform to the GAS syntax will result in assembler-specific behavior.

 [rfc-2795]: https://github.com/rust-lang/rfcs/pull/2795